Image

 For everyone

-Come meet some of the amazing people who play a role in stewarding our oceans through research, art, and storytelling.
-Participants will include:
+Come meet some of the amazing people who play a role in stewarding our ocean through research and conservation.
+Stations will be facilitated by:

 For everyone

-Explore stunning interactive visualizations projected on the Sant Ocean Hall’s giant globe, as NOAA experts share details about marine debris, how it’s affecting our oceans, and how you can help our blue planet.
+Explore stunning interactive visualizations projected on the Sant Ocean Hall’s giant globe and talk with NOAA experts about our changing planet and how we can help.

 Location: Sant Ocean Hall's Explorer Theater